On primitive ideals: Main results

-\begin{theorem}[Generalized Duflo theorem] Let $(A^\pm, \bh)$ be a (commutative or non-commutative) triangular structure on $A$.
-Assume that the category $\ou$ (or $\od$) has finitely many isomorphism classes of simple objects.
-Then the following conditions on a two-sided ideal $I\subsetneq A$ are equivalent:
+\begin{theorem}[Generalized Duflo theorem] Let $(A^\pm, \bh)$ be either a commutative or a noncommutative triangular structure on $A$.
+Then, the following conditions on a two-sided ideal $I\subsetneq A$ are equivalent: 2pt \vi $I$ is a primitive ideal;